TSNCRPNTR/FTC-6837/README.md

 Hope this stuff helps, if you've got any more questions, just send me a text or something.
 If I'm in my school of rock practice, I probably won't be able to respond right away, so ask your questions before the interview.
 Plus, the comments I wrote were pretty descriptive too, so that might help a bit.

-Once again, thanks a bunch!
-We couldn't do this without you!

 ^-^